apache/seatunnel/docs/en/connector-v2/source/SqlServer-CDC.md

 ## Description

-The SqlServer CDC connector allows for reading snapshot data and incremental data from SqlServer database.
-This document describes how to setup the SqlServer CDC connector to run SQL queries against SqlServer databases.
+The Sql Server CDC connector allows for reading snapshot data and incremental data from SqlServer database.
+This document describes how to setup the Sql Server CDC connector to run SQL queries against SqlServer databases.

 ## Supported DataSource Info